 Infographic comparing debit card and credit card transaction flows.
 The debit card flow shows money deducted immediately from a bank account, decreasing the balance.
 The credit card flow shows the bank paying the merchant, followed by a 45-day interest-free period for the user to repay, which helps build a credit score.

-Credit Card vs Debit Card in India (2026): The Mathematical Truth
+Credit Card vs Debit Card in India (2026): The Math That Will Change How You Think

-For a working professional, relying only on a debit card quietly costs you money.
+As a working professional, relying only on a debit card can become a significant financial burden over time.
 You miss out on keeping cash in your savings account longer, you get weaker fraud protection, and you end up with a “blank” credit history that makes future loans much more expensive.

-Credit Card vs Debit Card: The Core Difference
+Credit Card vs Debit Card: The core difference in one line

 FeatureDebit CardCredit Card